-RULES FOR THE CONDUCT OF VCE EXTERNAL ASSESSMENTS 2015
+VCAA RULES FOR THE CONDUCT OF VCE EXTERNAL ASSESSMENTS\

-VCE External Assessments include the GAT, all VCE examinations and the Extended Investigation Critical Thinking Test and oral presentation
+\ VCE external assessments include the GAT, written, aural, electronic/digital, oral and performance examinations and the Extended Investigation oral presentation.

 Students are required to observe the following rules for the conduct of VCE external assessments conducted by or on behalf of the VCAA, as well as the day-to-day rules of their school and of the venue.